 - Overall job openings are down 38.9% from their March 2022 peak of 12.2M the same month the Fed embarked on its hiking cycle.
-Openings are one component of labor demand. - We index labor demand to 100 in March 2022 to track the sectoral evolution.
-We define labor demand as headcount (NFP) plus job openings (the number workers firms seek to add). - Private sector labor demand has lost momentum, while private sector labor demand continues to upshift.
+Openings are one component of labor demand, defined as headcount (NFP) plus job openings (the number workers firms seek to add). - We track the sectoral evolution in labor demand since the peak in job openings and the Fed's hiking cycle in March 2022 (see slides 6-8). - Private sector labor demand has lost momentum, while public sector labor demand continues to upshift.
 Effectively, this means that resources are being diverted out of the efficient private sector and into the public sector.
 In theory, this should lead to slower growth and elevated wage pressures.
 In the last two periods where government labor demand growth outpaced the private sector, the economy was in recession. - Goods sensitive sectors like retail trade and manufacturing (amongst others) are seeing the most pronounced labor demand slowdown, declining -4% and -2%. - The accommodation and food services sector discretionary spending sensitive may have topped.
-Private education and health services (which includes healthcare and social assistance) and construction (housing sensitive) appear to be stagnant. - Arts, entertainment and recreation services (a subset of leisure and hospitality) has grown 15.8% since March 2022 while state and local governments' labor demand has grown 5.2%.
+Private education and health services (which includes healthcare and social assistance) and construction (housing sensitive) appear to be stagnant. - Arts, entertainment and recreation services (a subset of leisure and hospitality) has grown 14.9% since March 2022 while state and local governments' labor demand has grown 5.2%.